ichbinhyun/olist-behavioral-analytics/README.md

 I began by examining the nine tables provided, analyzing their relationships and business context.
 An Entity-Relationship Diagram (ERD) was created to visualize key connections among orders, customers, sellers, products, and payments.
 This helped clarify how each user group (customers and sellers) interacts with the platform and with each other.

 **2. Exploratory Data Analysis (EDA)**
-Using Python (Pandas and Matplotlib) and MySQL, I conducted an in-depth analysis of trends such as sales distribution over time, popular product categories, and payment behavior.
+Using Python (Pandas, Matplotlib, Seaborn) and MySQL, I conducted an **in-depth analysis of trends** such as sales distribution over time, popular product categories, and payment behavior.
 EDA also helped in identifying patterns and potential segmentation opportunities across both sellers and customers.

 **3. Data Wrangling**
-To ensure data reliability and consistency, I performed various cleaning steps such as handling missing values, removing time-sequence anomalies and records violating business logic, merging related tables, and standardizing city names and product categories.
+To ensure data reliability and consistency, I performed various cleaning steps such as **handling missing values, removing time-sequence anomalies and records violating business logic, merging related tables, and standardizing product categories**.
 This stage was critical to prepare the data for accurate KPI calculations and further analysis.

 👉 [View notebooks here](https://github.com/ichbinhyun/olist-behavioral-analytics/tree/main)